Students warned against unruly behavior following O/L exam

 The Department of Examinations has instructed G. C. E. Ordinary Level candidates not to engage in unruly behavior at the examination centers following the exam.

-The Ordinary Level Examination for the year 2020 is set to conclude on Wednesday (March 10).
+The Ordinary Level Examination for the year 2020 is set to conclude today (March 10).

 Issuing a statement, the Department stated that strict action will be taken against under the Examination Act if candidates engage in unruly behavior or damage public property.